mjbrisebois/blog/drafts/holochain-architectural-pattern-vectors.md

 #### Switching to Chained Chronology

-Since we already established links between all our entries, we could switch to chained chronology without effecting the steps to fetch an Agent's latest notes.
+Since we already established links between all our entries, we could switch to chained chronology without affecting the steps to fetch an Agent's latest notes.

 *Chained header references with entry provenance*